washingtonpost/arc-custom-embed/README.md

 This project contains:
   * several reference implementations of Arc Custom Embeds
   * a "blank" custom embed implementation for quick-start
-  * a host application for testing without using Ellipsis
+  * a host application for testing without using Composer

 ## Documentation